cadenroberts/TheraHand/README.md

 # TheraHand

-Physical therapy management platform connecting healthcare providers and patients through IoT-enabled hand rehabilitation exercises.
+Full-stack physical therapy management platform connecting healthcare providers and patients through IoT-enabled hand rehabilitation exercises.

 ## What It Does